A universal vision transformer for fast calorimeter simulations: Conclusions

 We have proposed a vision transformer architecture that can be readily applied to any voxelized detector geometry.
 From the performant CaloDREAM architecture, we have defined an efficient and flexible patching for arbitrary detector layouts, including optimized and full detector voxelizations.
 This enables a reduction in both computational and data requirements without sacrificing expressiveness.
 Our results show excellent agreement with \geant on the studied datasets; multiple evaluation metrics indicate that the generated samples are indistinguishable from \geant, while also improving over previous benchmarks.

 We have further introduced a pretraining strategy for ViTs and demonstrated that pretraining, followed by a targeted fine-tuning on the CaloChallenge~ds2/3 significantly reduces the resources needed to match the performance of the network trained from scratch on the most sensitive evaluation metric.
 Additionally, for the large LEMURS pretraining, we have shown better data efficiency and better generalization of the fine-tuned network.
+The methodology presented in this work is specific to patch-based transformers, which benefit from the independence of the transformer architecture from the number of patches.
 This is the first application of patch-based fast calorimeter simulation to an entire detector with both an electromagnetic and a hadronic calorimeter.
 We believe our studies will open the way towards the full implementation and deployment of transformer-based emulators in the community.